realworldocaml/book/en/03-variables-and-functions.md

 - : int list = [7; 8; 9]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here, we've partially applied `(+)` to gain a function that increments
+In the second expression above, we've partially applied `(+)` to gain
-its single argument by `3`, and then applied that to all the elements
+a function that increments its single argument by `3`, and then
-of a list.
+applied that to all the elements of a list.

-A function is infix if the name of that function is chosen from one of
+A function is treated syntactically as an operator if the name of that
-a specialized set of identifiers called _operators_.
-An operator is
+function is chosen from one of a specialized set of identifiers.
+This
-any identifier that is a sequence of characters from the following set
+set includes any identifier that is a sequence of characters from the
+following set

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ! $ % & * + - . / : < = > ? @ ^ | ~
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 or is one of a handful of pre-determined strings, including `mod`, the
-modulus operator, and `lsl`, for "logical shift right", which is a
+modulus operator, and `lsl`, for "logical shift right", a bit-shifting
-bit-shifting operation.
+operation.

 We can define (or redefine) the meaning of an operator as follows.
 Here's an example of a simple vector-addition operator on int pairs.